psrearick/pm-reports/Docs/Setup Guide.md

     - Save Staging Data – Pushes changes back to the master sheet for the filtered scope (all properties or the single property).
     - Generate Report – Creates a versioned Google Sheets report using the same control values and logs the run.
     - Export Report (from log) – Prompts for a report label (or uses the most recent entry) and creates PDFs in the configured `Exports` folder.
-2. In generated reports, you can still use the Export > Export All to PDF menu (added automatically to each report) to produce PDFs directly from the report spreadsheet.
+2. In generated reports, you can use Google Sheets’ built-in **File > Download > PDF** action, or rely on the master workbook’s Export command to generate PDFs.

 ## 9. Logs & Maintenance